-BTS Reportedly Want To Do More Songs, And Tour With Halsey
+BTS Reportedly Wants To Do More Songs And Tour With Halsey

 A source told the media outlet that Bangtan enjoyed working with Halsey so much, that they are eager for opportunities to perform with the star.

-The boyband’s enthusiasm for their Billboard Music Awards performance was reportedly “off the charts” since it would be their first time performing their song with the chart-topping artist.
-Their only other time singing “Boy With Luv” was without Halsey for their Saturday Night Live appearance.
+The boy band’s enthusiasm for their Billboard Music Awards performance was reportedly “off the charts” since it would be their first time performing their song with the chart-topping artist.
+Their only other time singing “Boy With Luv” was without Halsey and was for their Saturday Night Live appearance.

-The seven guys reportedly have huge plans that they hope the “Without Me” artist will agree to as well.
+The seven BTS members reportedly have huge plans that they hope the “Without Me” artist will agree to as well.
 They want to record another song together and also want to have her come along “for a few tour stops as a special guest.”

-Only 3 weeks after they released the video for ‘Boy With Luv,’ Halsey and BTS performed it together live for the first time on the Billboard Music Awards stage May 1.
+Only three weeks after they released the video for “Boy With Luv,” Halsey and BTS performed it together live for the first time on Wednesday at the Billboard Music Awards stage.
 BTS walked away with awards in both of their nominated categories, Top Duo/Group and Top Social Artist.

 Just saw @BTS_twt and Halsey's #BBMAs performance…can't…breathe… https://t.co/FjPUr2jLOt